deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Right.
 Welcome to zero-G one-oh-one." he said.
 "That room through there is this facility's variable-gravity training room, one of three.
 A few things to know before we get started."

 "First of all, I'm an easy-going type, but I've been training people in this field for a while now, and we're dealing with stuff that's essential to your safety and that of others.
 Out here in the corridor, I'm Drew.
-In there…" he nodded towards the large doors with the light over them "Keep it formal, attentive and promptly obedient, please.
+In there..." he nodded towards the large doors with the light over them "Keep it formal, attentive and promptly obedient, please.
 I won't be deliberately putting you in harm's way, but equipment failure is always an option.
 Clear?"

 The team nodded their understanding, and Cavendish checked his tablet computer.